 3. New Forest

 I’ve done all these day trips in the winter, so I’m recommending them to you from personal experience.
-You can read more about each one in Frommer’s Best Day Trips from London.
-If you’re in the UK, get it here.
-If you’re in the US, get it here.
+There’s more about each one in the beautiful Escape London: Days Out within Easy Reach of London book.
+You can get it here.

 I’ve always loved York, and winter is a good time to visit for several reasons.
 First, the city goes all-out for Christmas.
 From markets to ice skating rinks, it’s a great place to spend a day during the festive season.
 But York is worth a day trip even after the holidays.
 This is not least because there are fewer crowds to contend with, which is meaningful in a place where streets are so narrow you can touch the buildings on either side with your arms outstretched.